 Press down the rocker switch to illuminate the ceiling lights in the driver's area as needed.

 Back-Up Camera Switch

-Press down this switch to turn ON the Back-Up Camera's monitor when the transmission of the motorcoach is not in the reverse gear.
+Press down this switch to turn ON the Back-Up Camera's monitor when the transmission is not in reverse gear.